-- The drivers for financial results of the Asset Servicing business include: - a) Levels of client transaction activity; - b) Volatility of the securities markets; and - c) Market value of assets under administration and custody. - Market interest rates impact both securities lending revenue (exited during the fourth quarter 2015) and the earnings on client deposit balances. - Broker-dealer fees depend on the level of activity in the fixed income and equity markets and on the financing needs of clients, which are typically higher when the equity and fixed income markets are volatile. - Foreign Exchange (FX) trading revenues are influenced by the volume of client transactions, the spread realized on these transactions, market volatility in major currencies, the level of cross-border assets held in custody for clients, the level and nature of underlying cross-border investments and other transactions undertaken by corporate and institutional clients.
+- The drivers for financial results of the Asset Servicing business include: - a) Levels of client transaction activity; - b) Volatility of the securities markets; and - c) Market value of assets under administration and custody. - Market interest rates impact the earnings on client deposit balances. - Broker-dealer fees depend on the level of activity in the fixed income and equity markets and on the financing needs of clients, which are typically higher when the equity and fixed income markets are volatile.

+Foreign Exchange (FX) trading revenues are influenced by the volume of client transactions, the spread realized on these transactions, market volatility in major currencies, the level of cross-border assets held in custody for clients, the level and nature of underlying cross-border investments and other transactions undertaken by corporate and institutional clients.